vatpac-technology/sops/docs/terminal/sydney.md

 !!! tip
     In practice, this is generally `A090` for aircraft inbound from the east and not below `A030` for aircraft inbound from the north, although with RWY 05 in use, descent conflicting with the standard assignable level (`A040`) should be avoided.

-For aircraft inbound from the north, SRA shall endeavour to hand off aircraft inbound to YSWS **as early as possible**, to allow SWA to to issue approach clearance.
+For aircraft inbound from the north, SRA shall endeavour to hand off aircraft inbound to YSWS **as early as possible**, to allow SWA to issue approach clearance.
 Additionally, SRA is assumed to have **no restrictions or requirements** for aircraft inbound to YSWS via a STAR (as some STARs clip SRA airspace).

 ### YSBK Operations
 #### Departures